Parent Involvement 101

 Everyone who volunteers at TEAM needs to be registered as a volunteer.
 Registration can be by contacting the front office at (209) 462-2282 to advise your interest in volunteering.
 Depending on what kind of volunteering, you may be required to pass a background check.
 To satisfy California Education Code 49406 and Health and Safety Code Sections 121525-121555 volunteers will be administered the Adult Tuberculosis (TB) Risk Assessment Questionnaire by a licensed health care provider (physician, physician assistant, nurse practioner, registered nurse).

-All students are asked to come to school in the recommended attire each day unless it is designated as a free dress, Titan T-Shirt Friday, or Spirit Week day.
-The recommended dress in school is for several very important reasons:
+All students are asked to come to school in school attire unless it is designated as a free dress, Titan T-Shirt Friday, or Spirit Week day.
+The school uniform attire is for several very important reasons:

 Like and/or uniform dress unites us as a community